 It has great construction.
 It even has gold plated metal contacts that help in signal conductivity and minimize the effects of corrosion.

 It also supports both AF and manual focus modes.

 Now for the things that you might not like, some find the images to be too soft up to F5.6.
-Though it’s understandable for its price, it is not a pro-level lens.
+Though it’s understandable, it is not a pro-level lens.

 What is the Best Portrait Lens for Nikon D800?

 For those who are looking for the best portrait lens for Nikon D800, you want to always look for sharpness, the ability to blur the background, great performance indoors and outdoors, plus it should focus on your subject without any lag time.

 All of these characteristics are present in the Nikon AF-S Nikkor 50mm F1.8G Lens.

 50mm has been a favorite focal length by many pros.
 But if you want to choose a stand-out lens from all the other 50mm prime lens, the Nikon AF-S Nikkor F1.8G Lens can give you a run for your money.

 This lens is compact in design not to mention fast.
 It can focus silently thanks to its silent wave motor.
 And if you don’t feel like relying on the AF, you can easily switch it off and go for your manual mode.